2014 United States Senate election in Georgia: Chambliss announces retirement

+Early stages

 In the early stages of the Republican primary campaign, the field was deemed a "clown car" by The Hill due to the prominence of far-right candidates within it.
 Prominent Tea Party supporter and U.S. Representative Paul Broun was the early frontrunner for the Republican nomination, with Public Policy Polling showing him with a double-digit lead over his fellow candidates.
-During September 2013 several prominent Republicans considered buying ads against Broun's campaign, as he was seen as unelectable due to his far-right policy positions, which included support for Young Earth creationism and the contention that medical schools taught "lies from the pits of hell."
-The primary was held on May 20, 2014.
-No candidate won more than 50% of the vote, so a runoff was held between the top two candidates, businessman David Perdue and U.S. Representative Jack Kingston.
-The 30.6 percent won by Perdue is the lowest ever for a first-place finisher in a Georgia U.S. Senate primary by either party in state history.
+During September 2013 several prominent Republicans considered buying ads against Broun's campaign, as he was seen as unelectable due to his support for Young Earth creationism and the contention that medical schools taught "lies from the pits of hell."
+Broun also had a history of proposing controversial congressional amendments, most prominently a proposal to defund and privatise the Transportation Security Administration, which were considered by Republican strategists to be anathema to the wider electorate.

+National spending

+As the campaign drew on, businessman David Perdue and U.S. Representative Jack Kingston began to dominate the media with extensive spending, and Perdue in particular developed a lead in the polls.
+In order to counter the two men's spending advantage Handel relied on support from figures popular amongst the Tea Party such as Sarah Palin, but a lack of national financial support remained a consistent issue for her campaign.